Probing the Scotogenic Dirac Model with FIMP Dark Matter and $\Delta N_{\rm eff}$: Dark Matter RELIC DENSITY

 In scenarios where the scalar doublet $\Phi$ serves as the NLOP, we focus on its neutral real component $\phi_R$ as the representative case (with $\phi_I$ and $\phi^\pm$ exhibiting similar dynamics). $\phi_R$ annihilates efficiently through electroweak gauge interactions (e.g., $\phi_R \phi_R \to W^+W^-, ZZ$), resulting in strong thermal coupling.
 The correct relic abundance is only achieved in mass region of $m_{\phi_R} > 500~\GeV$ (or $m_{\phi_R} < m_W$)~\cite{Barbieri:2006dq,LopezHonorez:2006gr,Cirelli:2005uq,Hambye:2009pw}.
 In Fig.~\ref{subfig:phiR}, we consider a benchmark mass $m_{\phi_R} = 750~\GeV$.
 A moderate mass hierarchy between $N_1$ and $\phi_R$ is required (hence we set $m_{N_1} = 500~\GeV$), as the freeze-out abundance of $\phi_R$ is typically not significantly larger than the observed dark matter density \cite{Molinaro:2014lfa}.

 For completeness, we also consider the phenomenology of the charged component $\phi^\pm$ when it acts as the NLOP.
 Being electrically charged and long-lived (due to suppressed decays into $N_1$), $\phi^\pm$ behaves as a long-lived charged particle.
 The ATLAS Collaboration has recently searched for such states in $140~\mathrm{fb}^{-1}$ of $pp$ collision data at $\sqrt{s} = 13~\mathrm{TeV}$, using signatures based on high specific ionization energy loss and time-of-flight measurements~\cite{ATLAS:2025fdm}.
 Interpreting their results in the context of stau-to-gravitino decays, ATLAS excludes masses up to $560~\mathrm{GeV}$ for such long-lived charged particles.
-Future dedicated detectors like MATHUSLA~\cite{Curtin:2018mvb}, optimized for detecting displaced decays, are expected to dramatically improve sensitivity to such scenarios.
+Furthermore, in Fig.~\ref{fig:MAT} we give the assessment of the projected sensitivity of future long-lived particle detector MATHUSLA~\cite{Curtin:2018mvb}.
+Fig.~\ref{fig:MAT} shows the projected reach in the mass-decay length plane of a long-lived $\phi^\pm$~\cite{Curtin:2018mvb}, assumed to be pair-produced via Drell-Yan processes at the 14~TeV HL-LHC and to decay into dark matter.
+The reconstruction efficiency is assumed in 0.5--1.
+Contours indicate regions where at least four events are expected with 3~ab$^{-1}$.
+In Fig.~\ref{fig:MAT} we also show the Yukawa coupling strength as a function of mass and decay length.
+Nevertheless, for the parameter space that yields the correct dark matter relic density, MATHUSLA's projected coverage remains limited to only a marginal segment.